salesforce-heroku-workshops/enterprise-java-developer/index.md

 1. Navigate in your browser to [https://addons.heroku.com/pubnub](https://addons.heroku.com/pubnub)
 2. Select `Add` for the free "Minimal" level of service
 3. Select your application from the drop-down
-4. Select the `Select` button
+4. Select `Select`
 5. When the PubNub service has been installed, select PubNub from the list of resources in your application

 The `PUBLISH KEY`, `SUBSCRIBE KEY`, and `SECRET KEY` values will need to be added to your local runtime configuration and to your environment variables on Heroku.

-First add these to your local run configuration so you can test locally:
+First add these to your local run configuration so you can test locally.
+In Eclipse:

-1. If you have a webapp-runner actively running then terminate the running process by opening the `Console` view, select the process from the list of consoles, and select the stop / terminate button (the square, red button)
+1. If you have a webapp-runner actively running then terminate the running process by opening the `Console` view, select the webapp-runner process from the list of consoles (using the drop-down arrow next to the computer screen), and select the stop / terminate button (the square, red button)
-2. In Eclipse select the `Run` menu
+2. Select the `Run` menu
 3. Select `Run Configurations...`
 4. Select the configuration on the left named `webapp-runner for x` (replacing x with your project name)
 5. Select the `Environment` tab